minhok1/technical-interview-prep/Approaches.md

 # Linked list

 - When reversing, use prevNode -> currNode -> nextNode relationship, make it prevNode -> currNode nextNode then move on

+# Binary Tree

+- Binary tree is just a hierarchical data structure where each parent has at most two children nodes